 Homeported in San Diego, California, VALLEY FORGE was a member of Destroyer Squadron TWENTY-ONE.

 In the Chester County, Pennsylvania, area know as Valley Forge rests the foundation of freedom.
 It was there that General George Washington led a force of 12,000 men to winter encampment.

 On December 19, 1777 when the force entered the encampment they were poorly equipped and lacked discipline and military training.
 In the six months in Valley Forge they faced starvation and illness that claimed an estimated 3,000 men.
 But through the snow and mud they began to form an Army.
 Under the watchful eye of George Washington and the Prussian General Friedrich von Steuben they began to train.
 They learned military tactics and discipline and they formed a chain of command.

 On June 12, 1778 the Continental Army marched out of Valley Forge to engage the British army with a new born American spirit that led to victory.

 USS VALLEY FORGE Image Gallery:

-The photo below was taken by William Chiu when USS VALLEY FORGE visited Hong Kong on May 12, 1991.
+The photo below was taken by William Chiu and shows USS VALLEY FORGE at Hong Kong on May 12, 1991.